Skip to main content

 • SHBG Synthesis ∞ The liver is responsible for producing SHBG.
 High circulating insulin levels suppress the liver’s production of SHBG.
 Therefore, by lowering insulin through improved muscle sensitivity, you allow the liver to produce SHBG at a more optimal level.
 For many individuals, particularly men on TRT, this can lead to a favorable shift in the ratio of free to total testosterone.

-A study published in 2021 found that a structured exercise program for survivors, a population where hormonal biomarkers are closely monitored, resulted in statistically significant improvements in both BMI and serum insulin levels, demonstrating this direct physiological link.
+A study published in 2021 found that a structured exercise program for breast cancer survivors, a population where hormonal biomarkers are closely monitored, resulted in statistically significant improvements in both BMI and serum insulin levels, demonstrating this direct physiological link.

 Nutritional Protocols for Modulating Inflammatory Markers